robwco/workshop-marketing/index.md

 The thousands of leads I eliminate from your life completely mean you can focus on *how you're contacting leads* instead.

+### "Who gets these leads?
+How many people am I competing with?"

+This is a great question.
+If you're wondering about this it means you believe there are opportunities for you in Workshop, and now you're wondering if you have a shot.
+That's a great sign!

+You absolutely do!
+The number one mistake I see freelancers make when they sign up for Workshop is assuming the leads are getting inundated with replies.

+I’ve actually heard business owners complain that their project only received 1 or no replies.
+These were 5-figure projects!

+So make sure you reply.
+If you send a good email, you will hear back.

+How do I know?
+Well the truth is that for every type of lead I send there’s truly only 4-5 real competitors (or less).
+That number sounds low because there’s over a hundred people subscribed to Workshop but all members specialize in different areas.

+Based on the amount of clicks I see happening in each email, every lead type attracts maybe 5-10% of the list.
+That means about 20 people from Workshop are clicking on that one you have your eye on.

+Out of those 20 people, half eliminate themselves because they don’t think they’re right for the project.
+Another 5 or 6 are just too busy that day to reply, and even a couple more completely forget.
+This doesn't take into account (the overwhelmingly high majority of those remaining) who will send a half-assed email.

+So if I were you and wondering this question, I’d certainly sign up and reply to the project in Workshop.
+Even if you’re skeptical landing just one project will pay for Workshop for the next 5 years.
+What's the worst that can happen?

 ### "I just started freelancing.
 What if I'm not ready?"
 I guarantee that if you can build a website, design, or code - at any level - you can also make a lot of money from Workshop today.